 The Texas Landscape Project seeks to give a geographic, visual meaning to places that have played a role in the state’s environmental history, using this website as well as a book published by Texas A&M University Press in June 2016.

-The website and atlas is a companion to two other efforts: the Texas Notebook Project, a collection of drawings of animals native to the state, and the Texas Legacy Project, a video-based oral history of conservation leaders in the state, excerpts of which can be seen in the book, “The Texas Legacy Project: Stories of Courage and Conservation“.
+The website and atlas is a companion to three other efforts: one is the Texas Notebook Project, a collection of drawings of animals native to the state.
+A second is the Texas Legacy Project, a video-based oral history of conservation leaders in the state, excerpts of which can be seen in the book, “The Texas Legacy Project: Stories of Courage and Conservation“.
+And a third is the Texas Fauna Project, an exploration of the state’s environmental history looked at through our evolving relationship with our fellow creatures.

 The Association is managed by a board of trustees that includes Janice Bezanson, Susan Peterson, Irene Pickhardt and Ted Siff.
 Additional help is provided by a Board of Advisors for the Texas Legacy Project, including Stephen Klineberg, Lydia Saldana, Louis Marchiafava, Marty Melosi, and Char Miller.
 The Texas Landscape Project is guided by its own Board of Advisors, including David Bezanson and Robin Doughty.